Critically Endangered Animals

 Interesting Facts

 Mountain gorillas live in eastern Africa, near the Virunga volcanoes and in the Bwindi Forest.
 In 1950, there were only a few hundred mountain gorillas left.
-Fortunately, the mountain gorillas were able to breed again, to about 1,000 animals.
-But more recent counts show that the number is going down again.
-There are currently about 600 animals (as of 2018; no more recent data available).
+Fortunately, the mountain gorillas were able to breed again, to about 1,000 animals (as of November 2023; no more recent data available).
 The population is so small that they're still considered threatened with extinction.

 Threats to the Mountain Gorilla